CaptainBluBlu/CaptainBluBlu/README.md

 - 🌱 Developer / Data Analyst

 - 💻 Used to be in the field of software engineering but transition to data science and artificial intelligence to learn more nerd stuff

+- 🤓 Studied Dimploma in ICT (software engineering) in APU, Studying CS specialism in AI and DS in Taylor's University

 - 💞️ I’m planning to learn up on WebAudioContext Api